apollographql/rover/docs/source/subgraphs.md

 As shown, arguments and options are similar to [`subgraph publish`](#publishing-a-subgraph-schema-to-apollo-studio).

 To configure the behavior of schema checks (such as the time range of past operations to check against), see the [documentation for schema checks](https://www.apollographql.com/docs/studio/check-configurations/#using-apollo-studio-recommended).

+## Deleting a subgraph

+You can delete a single subgraph by running `rover subgraph delete`.
+Note that this command will error if any other subgraph references types specified by the subgraph you're deleting.
+If you'd rather delete all of the subgraphs for a variant, see the docs for [`graph delete`](./graphs/#deleting-a-variant).